ayushagarwal138/ayush-portfolio/README.md

 ```

 ## Customization
-	-**Styling:** Modify index.css or use Tailwind utility classes in JSX files to personalize the look.
+	- **Styling:** Modify index.css or use Tailwind utility classes in JSX files to personalize the look.
-	-**Sections:** Update content in `src/components/sections/` to reflect your own biography, projects, and contact details.
+	- **Sections:** Update content in `src/components/sections/` to reflect your own biography, projects, and contact details.
-	-**Components:** Tweak or extend components in `src/components/` for additional functionality or different layout.
+	- **Components:** Tweak or extend components in `src/components/` for additional functionality or different layout.

 ## Contributing